karngyan/karngyan/README.md

 - 🔭 I’m currently working on a personal project that might help my friends at my college to automate stuff.
 - 🌱 I’m currently learning React.
-- 💬 Ask me about Spring Boot, AWS, Containers, K8s, Ansible and Internship at Amazon or Failing interviews at Google.
+- 💬 Ask me about Spring Boot, AWS, Containers, K8s, Ansible, Internship at Amazon, Crio.Do or Failing interviews at Google.
 - 📫 How to reach me
   - [Website](karngyan.com)
   - [Linkedin](linkedin.com/in/karngyan)